DaveTheEpic04/SpeedrunComActivityGraphs/README.md

 # SpeedrunComActivityGraphs
-Plots graphs for games on speedrun.com
+Plots graphs for games on speedrun.com.
+Edit the game, category and level variables for your own graphs.